 We oppose the current legislation in the Assembly and Senate.
 We support the New Brunswick Ordinance as a model for state law.
 The ordinance allows for employees to take time off when they need it for personal health reasons or to take care of a family member.
 It also allows for businesses to sustain daily operations.
 We also support state pre-emption, which helps multi-unit operators who operate in more than one municipality.

 We oppose legislation that would automatically increase the minimum wage to $15.00.
 We support a slow increase over several years while including a minors’ wage, seasonal wage, and training wage.
 We also oppose any change in the tipped wage, since employees are guaranteed to make minimum wage.

-We oppose any kind of mandated scheduling law, as do most employees.
-This would prohibit employers from allowing the flexible work schedule desired by many employees in the hospitality industry.
+We oppose any kind of mandated scheduling law, as do our employees.
+This would prohibit employers from allowing the flexible work schedule desired by many hospitality employees.
 Many New Jersey businesses are seasonal and weather-dependent.
-This type of scheduling law is unrealistic and it would be impossible for businesses to comply.
+This type of scheduling law is unrealistic and compliance would be impossible for businesses.

 We oppose any legislation that does not acknowledge the investment of current license holders.
 Additionally, we oppose any expansive legislation that floods the market with new licensees.
 We do support real compensation to existing licensees.
-We support legislation that would utilize pocket licenses that have not been utilized and aren’t in compliance with ABC regulations.
+We support legislation that would force utilization of pocket licenses that have been dormant and aren’t in compliance with ABC regulations.